What should I expect to learn in this class?

 And, almost any other procedure you wish to explore.

-This approach worked well at our advanced classes and our students have serviced machines from the 1860's antiques to modern computer models.
+This approach worked well at our classes and our students have serviced machines from the 1860's antiques to modern computer models and industrial machines.

 Phone: